pramsey/crunchyblog/constraints/index.md

 If you are lucky enough to write a system successful enough to be in production for more than a couple years, the odds of multiple write applications proliferating rapidly converge to 100%.
 Enforcing core data quality rules in the database is a nice way to ground your system with solid assumptions about data integrity.

 Our interactive learning portal has a [whole section on the use of non-spatial constraints](https://learn.crunchydata.com/postgresql-devel/courses/basics/constraints), if you're interested.
+There's also a [video](https://www.youtube.com/watch?v=MAZ4EM8Up8w).

 What about spatial, though?
 Thanks to the magic of PostgreSQL run-time extensions, the `geometry` type is just another type and all the machinery of constraint checking works just as well for `geometry` as any other type.